akamsteeg/AtleX.BenchmarkDotNet.Template.CSharp/Readme.md

-# BenchmarkDotNet.Template.CSharp
+# AtleX.BenchmarkDotNet.Template.CSharp

-BenchmarkDotNet.Template.CSharp is a template for `dotnet new` to create a BenchmarkDotNet console application in C#.
+AtleX.BenchmarkDotNet.Template.CSharp is a template for `dotnet new` to create a BenchmarkDotNet console application in C#.
 It allows you to easily and quickly create a small application to run some benchmarks.